 The world turned upside down in 2020.
-With the situation not likely to return to complete normality for some time to come, we ask ‘what exactly has been the impact of Covid on van life?’
+Will it ever return to how it was pre-pandemic for us van-lifers?
+In this article we ask ‘what exactly has been the impact of Covid on van life?’

 This article, written by Hobo Trudi at the height of the first wave of the pandemic, encourages us to reflect on the impact of these very strange and uncertain times.
 There is an update below the original article.
 We certainly did not expect to be adding to this page!

 We’ve also added a short van life lockdown survey for you to tell us your story.
-How has the last couple of years affected you?
+How has the last few years affected you?

 - What does your motorhome mean to you?

 - Van life – sanity in a crazy world

 - A healthy addiction

 - Coronavirus and lockdown 2020

 - Dealing with the lockdown

 - 2021 lockdown update